 In general, unless the label says otherwise, you should store opened lighter meads in the fridge.
 And make sure the cork or cap is always on when not in use.

 How Long Does Mead Last?

 When it comes to lighter meads, they usually retain great quality for a much shorter period.
 The easiest way to go about it is to look for the best-by date on the label.
-The mead should last in great quality for at least a few months past that date.
-If you decide to store it for much longer than that, you might find the flavor not that great after opening.
+The alcoholic beverage should last in great quality for at least a few months past that date.
+If you, however, decide to store it for much longer than that, you might find the flavor not that great after opening.